Anthony Recker: New York Mets

-On October 24, 2012, Recker was designated for assignment.
-He was claimed off waivers by the New York Mets the next day.
+On October 25, 2012, Recker was claimed off waivers by the New York Mets.

 Recker made the Mets' 2013 Opening Day roster as a backup catcher.
-Although Recker is a position player, he pitched the ninth inning for the New York Mets to preserve their regular pitchers in a lopsided game on June 30, 2013, where the Mets were defeated by the Washington Nationals by a score of 13-2.
+Although Recker is a position player, he pitched the ninth inning for the Mets to preserve their bullpen in a lopsided game on June 30, 2013, where the Mets were defeated by the Washington Nationals by a score of 13–2.
 The last position player to pitch for the Mets before Recker did so was catcher Rob Johnson on May 18, 2012.
 He was optioned to the Triple-A Las Vegas 51s on August 19.
-He was recalled on August 28, as a backup to Travis d'Arnaud, due to the trade that sent catcher John Buck and outfielder Marlon Byrd to the Pittsburgh Pirates.
+Recker was recalled on August 28, as a backup to Travis d'Arnaud, due to the trade that sent catcher John Buck and outfielder Marlon Byrd to the Pittsburgh Pirates.

 Recker made the Opening Day roster in 2014 as a backup catcher to d'Arnaud.
-On April 12, Recker hit a solo home run in the top of the 13th off Matt Shoemaker to break the 6-6 tie between the Mets and Angels and win the game for the Mets 7-6.
+On April 12, Recker hit a solo home run in the top of the 13th off Matt Shoemaker to break the 6–6 tie between the Mets and Angels and win the game for the Mets 7–6.

 After an early-season injury to d'Arnaud in 2015, the Mets kept Recker as a backup catcher, and promoted prospect Kevin Plawecki to serve as the starter.

-On April 14th, Recker played 3B in an emergency role.
+On April 14, he played third base in an emergency role.
 On May 14, Recker had his first career multi-homer game against the Chicago Cubs, a game that the Mets went on to lose.
-On November 6, Recker was outrighted off the 40-man roster, making him a free agent.
-Recker hit .125 with two home runs, five RBIs in 80 at-bats in 32 games in 2015.
+On November 6, Recker was removed from the 40-man roster and sent outright to the minor leagues, but rejected the assignment and elected free agency.
+Recker hit .125 with two home runs and five RBI in 80 at-bats in 32 games in 2015.
 From 2013 to 2015 as a Met, Recker hit 15 home runs in 140 games.
-However, Recker did manage to hit 8 home runs in just 108 plate appearances while playing for the Las Vegas 51s.
+However, Recker did manage to hit eight home runs in just 108 plate appearances while playing for the Las Vegas 51s.
 Recker was known for his propensity to hit home runs late in games or in key situations.

 Cleveland Indians

 On November 27, 2015, Recker signed a minor league contract with the Cleveland Indians, including an invitation to spring training.
-He appeared in 19 games for the AAA Columbus Clippers, early in the 2016 season.
+He appeared in 19 games for the Triple-A Columbus Clippers in 2016, slashing .246/.395/.426 with two home runs, 10 RBI, and one stolen base.